Scale-MIA: A Scalable Model Inversion Attack against Secure Federated

 We conduct extensive experiments across diverse scenarios, such as image classification and text generation tasks, using full fine-tuning and LoRA fine-tuning.

-We propose a unified manner to achieve joint embedding by leveraging the inherent similarities across various degradations for efficient and comprehensive restoration.
+RAM takes a unified path that leverages inherent similarities across various degradations to enable efficient and comprehensive restoration.

-Our network sets new SOTA records while reducing model complexity by approximately -82% in trainable parameters and -85% in FLOPs.
+RAM's SOTA performance confirms RAM's SOTA performance, reducing model complexity by approximately 82% in trainable parameters and 85% in FLOPs.

 arXiv Detail & Related papers (2024-07-18T10:26:53Z) - Model Inversion Attacks Through Target-Specific Conditional Diffusion Models [54.69008212790426]